S3-working-group/s3-practical-guide/docs/all.md

 Consent invites people to (at least) be reasonable and open to opportunities for learning and improvement.
 When you apply the _principle of consent_, you are agreeing to intentionally seek out _objections_.

-_An **objection** is an argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you'd rather avoid, or demonstrates worthwhile ways to improve._
+_An **objection** is an argument – relating to a proposal, existing agreement, or activity being conducted by one or more members of the organization – that reveals consequences or risks that are preferably avoided for the organization, or that demonstrates worthwhile ways to improve._

 Proposals become <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a> when they are considered good enough for now and safe enough to try until the next review.
 Objections prevent proposals from becoming agreements, but concerns do not.